CarterMcClellan/rendering-groups/README.md

 npm run lint
 ```

+Tailwind CSS is compiled automatically by Trunk's pre-build hook (`scripts/prebuild.sh`); it will create the test output folders Playwright uses so `trunk serve` doesn't fail on missing directories, and will generate `tailwind.css` when `tailwindcss` is installed.
+If you haven't run `npm install`, the hook will skip the Tailwind build (leaving a placeholder file) and print a reminder.

 ## Testing

 This project includes comprehensive E2E tests using Playwright that automate the manual testing workflow.